lf-edge/eve/api/API.md

 The request MUST use the onboarding certificate for mTLS authentication.
 The Controller MAY retain the onboarding certificate or information within it for further purposes.

-The request MUST have the body of a single protobuf message [zmet/ZRegisterMsg](./zmet/zregister.proto).
+The request MUST have the body of a single protobuf message of type [register.ZRegisterMsg](./proto/register/register.proto).
 The message MUST include the Device certificate.
 In the case where the Device certificate is the same as the onboarding certificate, the Device MUST NOT assume that the Controller will extract the Device certificate from the mTLS authentication, and instead it MUST include the certificate in the message.

 The message SHOULD include a serial string or other unique identifier for the Device.